Rainbow Transformations Foundation · For Community Organizations

 We're building a distributed care model.

-RTF draws clinical and non-clinical resources from two channels — our own workforce development pipeline and a vetted external provider network — to deliver TGI-specific care at scale without requiring partner organizations to build internal capacity from scratch.
+RTF draws peer support and non-clinical resources from two channels — our own workforce development pipeline and a vetted external provider network — to deliver TGI-specific peer support at scale without requiring partner organizations to build internal capacity from scratch.

 Channel 01